 - Loss of movement in an arm or leg

-About 25 percent of patients (1 in 4) develop infusion-related reactions when receiving Lecanemab.
+Up to 25 percent of patients receiving monoclonal antibodies develop infusion-related reactions.
 Most of these reactions presented as mild flu-like symptoms, such as chills, body aches, joint pain and/or feeling shaky, nausea, vomiting, or dizziness or lightheadedness.
 In a smaller number of patients, infusion-related reactions are more severe, such as changes in heart rate, blood pressure or difficulty breathing.
 Rarely, patients with an infusion-related reaction had to be hospitalized because of severe allergic reactions.